cs1302uga/cs1302-tutorials/algo-analysis.md

      After multiple executions, we think we see a pattern: `T(n) = n`.
 Indeed, if we check this formula for each row in the table we made, then we'll see that this formula works!
-However, this strategy of finding a pattern is often tedious and error prone as the algorithms get more complicated.
-Instead, we prefer to use a more systematic approach that leads to less errors and gives us insight into the structure of the algorithm with respect to the key processing steps.
+However, this strategy of finding a pattern is often tedious and error-prone as the algorithms get more complicated.
+Instead, we prefer to use a more systematic approach that leads to fewer errors and gives us insight into the structure of the algorithm with respect to the key processing steps.

      **NOTE:** That being said, creating the table is a good way to verify your